Posted by Robert Half on Thursday, February 9, 2017 - 09:00 | Follow me

 The benefits-focused elevator pitch sounds something like this: “I do X for Y to achieve Z.”

 All you need to do is fill in the blanks.
 How you fill them in depends on your career and the type of role you want.
 Just make sure you’ve crafted the pitch so that the benefit, Z, sounds as strong and compelling as possible.
 Show that you are a proven problem solver.
 Keep it simple and steer clear of buzzwords and jargon that could muddle your message.

 So, a senior accountant meeting a financial executive might start out by saying, “I oversee the accounts of medium-size retailers to give them the information they need to make the right business decisions.”

 Elevator speech example 2: Tell your story

-For example, a medical data specialist might say, “I’ve worked in IT since graduating with a degree in computer science.
-Most recently, I wrapped up a contract as a senior data analyst with a big bioinformatics company.
-I’m now looking for opportunities with another large medical data company.”
+For example, an experienced data specialist might say, “I fell in love with technology after winning a programming contest in eighth grade.
+That led to a degree in computer science, and I’ve now worked in IT for eight years.
+I recently wrapped up a contract as a senior data analyst with a big bioinformatics company, and I’m now looking for opportunities with other large medical data organizations.”

 Elevator speech example 3: Target your market

 One thing you’ll want to include in your pitch is a clear message about the job market niche that interests you.
 In our first example, the target niche was “accounts” in “medium-size retailers.”
 In the second example, it was “data analyst” and a “large medical data company.”